Important Safety Information for DARZALEX FASPRO® (daratumumab and hyaluronidase-fihj)

 - Changes in blood tests.
 DARZALEX FASPRO® can affect the results of blood tests to match your blood type.
 These changes can last for up to 6 months after your final dose of DARZALEX FASPRO®.
 Your healthcare provider will do blood tests to match your blood type before you start treatment with DARZALEX FASPRO®.
 Tell all of your healthcare providers that you are being treated with DARZALEX FASPRO® before receiving blood transfusions.

-The most common side effects of DARZALEX FASPRO® when used alone include cold-like symptoms (upper respiratory infection).
+The most common side effects of DARZALEX FASPRO® when used alone include cold-like symptoms (upper respiratory infection) and decreased red blood cell counts.

 The most common side effects of DARZALEX FASPRO® used in combination therapy include: